Tilea Campaign Part 31

 What drew his eyes most was the spectral forms of the Hexwraiths, riding beside Maria’s knights.

-When the necromancer Saffiro felt his mistress’s momentary distress, he unrolled his dispel scroll and made sure to stop whatever magic the enemy’s powerful wizard would surely conjure on the back of Maria’s discomfort.
+When the necromancer Saffiro felt his mistress’s momentary distress, he unrolled his dispel scroll in preparation for whatever magic the enemy’s powerful wizard would surely conjure on the back of Maria’s discomfort.
 (Game Note: Banishment on the vargheists, at 2D6 S4 hits, stopped with a scroll!)
-Hakim cursed as he felt the spell’s power die, while the Colossus turned its had again to look down upon his master’s intended target.
+Hakim, however, intended further harm not on Maria, but the red-winged horrors beside the hounds.
+When his spell’s power dissipated to nought, he cursed, while beside him the Colossus turned its head back to look down upon his master’s intended target.

 … they too had known where the real danger lay, and thus their shooting.